admturner/empty/README.md

-# Empty
+# Bream

 A WordPress starter theme.
-It's more-or-less empty.
+It's more-or-less bream.
 It has a bunch of testing files and configurations ready for you to make your own.

 ## For Developers